Generic Name: betamethasone dipropionate (Topical application route)

 - For mild to moderate plaque psoriasis:

-- Adults—Apply to the affected area of the skin two times per day.
-Do not use this medicine for longer than 4 weeks.
+- Adults—Apply to the affected area of the skin 2 times a day.
+Do not use this medicine longer than 4 weeks.

 - Children—Use is not recommended.